Ask anyone who has spent a work day doing volunteer work for the community and you’re likely to get a positive answer.

 An honest look

 Other online tools can be used in other ways as well.
-By replacing—or enhancing—the traditional pat on the back and job-well-done certificate with real-time recognition, which can be viewable to all workers online, programs like Paylocity’s Peer Recognition tool helps employees recognize the achievements of their co-workers.
+By replacing—or enhancing—the traditional pat on the back and job-well-done certificate with real-time recognition viewable to all workers online, programs like Paylocity’s Peer Recognition tool helps employees recognize the achievements of their co-workers.
 Make no mistake, employees crave recognition.
-A recent Paylocity whitepaper entitled “The Value of Employee Engagement,” points to survey results from the U.S. Department of Labor that indicated “64 percent of all working Americans leave their job because they are not recognized.”
+A recent survey from the U.S. Department of Labor indicated “64 percent of all working Americans leave their job because they are not recognized.”
 It doesn’t have to be that way.

 The big picture